On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

-\subsection{Implementing a \Reg{1}{n} from atomic \Reg{1}{1}s}
+\subsection{Implementing a \texorpdfstring{\Reg{1}{n}}{} from atomic \texorpdfstring{\Reg{1}{1}s}{}}

-We now prove our main ``possibility'' result: in a system with Byzantine process failures, there is an implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s that is linearizable and wait-free provided that the writer \emph{or} some readers (any number of them), but \emph{not both}, can fail.
-In fact we show the following stronger result:
+We now prove that in a system with Byzantine process failures, there is an implementation of a $\Reg{1}{n}$ from atomic $\Reg{1}{1}$s that is linearizable (always) and satisfies the Termination property if the writer \emph{or} any number of readers, but \emph{not both}, can fail.
+This matches the impossibility result given by Theorem~\ref{Theo-Impossibility-Result} in Section~\ref{Impossibility-Result}.
+More precisely: